RaeJ3/odin-recipes/README.md

 This is a basic recipe website.
 It currently includes 3 popular recipes.
+These recipes have their own color themes.
+Work in progress.